A closed expression for the UV-divergent parts of one-loop tensor integrals in dimensional regularization: Explicit Formulae for

-The result (\ref{gendiv}) is very compact and can be applied to all one loop N-point tensor integrals, but for practical purpose the explicit formulae for the A-,B-,.. functions are more useful.
+The result eq.(\ref{gendiv}) is very compact and can be applied to all one loop N-point tensor integrals, but for practical purpose the explicit formulae for the A-, B-, C-, ... functions can be useful as well.